ajfisher/ajfisher.me/site/src/content/pages/dis-everything.md

 ## Disclaimer

-I am one of several Aesop, LoyPal and Rocket Melbourne employees that answer questions and write online and in the wider media and this extends to speaking engagements.
+I am one of several LoyPal and Rocket Melbourne employees that answer questions and write online and in the wider media and this extends to speaking engagements.
 I am usually communicating about Physical Computing, Open Source Software, Mobile technology and the future of Internet and Retail related technology so